Dear readers of ADxS.org, please forgive the disruption.

 Spatial memory

-Only impaired by prolonged administration to the brain
+Only impaired by prolonged administration into the brain

 PGE2 release